redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Property|Description
 ---|---
 Unique ID|access-control-security-context-non-root-user-check
-Description|Checks the security context runAsUser parameter in pods and containers to make sure it is not set to uid root(0) Result Type|normative
+Description|Checks the security context runAsUser parameter in pods and containers to make sure it is not set to uid root(0).
+Pods and containers should not run as root (runAsUser is not set to uid0).
+Result Type|normative
 Suggested Remediation|Change the pod and containers "runAsUser" uid to something other than root(0) Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2